Cookiaria/cookienotes/README.md

 ### ⚠️ disclamer:

-- this does not store anything anywhere except your pc with localstorage if you clear site data and cookies, your saved notes are gone
+- this does not store anything anywhere except your pc with localstorage, if you clear site data and cookies, your saved notes will be gone

 - i cannot guarantee that it will actually save so dont get mad at me if it doesn't